RSS FEED

 Where it gets a bit less obvious is that the normals.NormalArray doesn't provide a proper array – instead, we get the first element of the array only (or rather an IPoint3 interface to the underlying native object it points to).
 That won't be an issue though because you can still iterate over the array manually – and there are lots of ways to do that depending on what you want to do with the values.

 For example, if all we cared about was to flip all the normals, we could Marshal.Copy 3 * numNormals of floats to a temp array, flip all the signs, and copy everything back again.
-This works because in memory layout, Point3 is represented as three successive floats, and the array comprises of all the successive Point3s.
+This works because in memory layout, Point3 is represented as three successive floats, and the array comprises of all the successive Point3s:

-Either way, to be able to increment the pointer, we first need to get that pointer out of the IPoint3 wrapper.
-Max provides us with a handy property INativeObject__NativePointer — note that it used to be called just NativePointer before Max 2020 and in Max 2014 and earlier it was called Handle.
-Retrieving its value is straightforward:
+Either way, in both cases we first need to get that pointer out of the IPoint3 wrapper.
+Max provides us with a handy property INativeObject__NativePointer — note that it used to be called just NativePointer before Max 2020, and even earlier it was called Handle (but that was before MCG and the handy MaxPlus types were introduced anyway).

 normalPtr = normals.NormalArray.INativeObject__NativePointer